kavia-common/unified-cloud-resource-manager-57683-57692/react_frontend_dashboard/README-DASHBOARD.md

 # Cross-Cloud Resource Manager — React Dashboard

-This frontend provides a minimalist "Pure White" dashboard for managing resources across AWS, Azure, and GCP.
-It uses Supabase for authentication and data access.
+This frontend provides a minimalist "Pure White" dashboard for managing resources across AWS and Azure (with room for GCP).
+It uses Supabase for authentication and can call Edge Functions when configured.

 Key features:
-- Supabase authentication (email/password, Google)
+- Supabase authentication (email/password)
-- Connect cloud accounts (AWS/Azure/GCP with service account flow)
+- Connect cloud accounts (AWS/Azure)
 - Inventory with resource operations (start/stop/scale)
 - Costs analytics and breakdown
 - AI/ML recommendations